La Gaulette le Morne, Mauritius

 You're here because

-You’re bringing the kids, and St. Regis always delivers for littles.
+You’re bringing the kids, and JW Marriott always delivers for littles.
 Here, they’ll find kiddo-sized robes and slippers; treats at check-in; a family activities list; and Kite Flyers Club with thrills like glass bottomed boat rides and cooking classes for tots four and up.

 You’ve experienced your share of spas and hammams, but nothing compares to this dip at the Iridium Spa: steeping in a glowing turquoise pool under a rounded ceiling lit with teensy glittering lights like stars.
 Bliss.

 Floating Market - offering a blend of Thai, Malay, Vietnam, Indonesian and Singaporean flavors in the Iridium Spa Pavilion

 The Boathouse Grill - seafood restaurant offering a locally inspired menu, along with a juice bar and creative cocktails

 Atsuko - fine dining experience offering fresh Japanese cuisine

 Le Manoir Dining Room - offers French-Mauritian cuisine, serving a buffet breakfast everyday and theme dinners weekly

 Simply India - a one-of-a-kind dining experience with chefs adding elegant touches to traditional dishes from all regions of India

 Straddling Le Morne Beach on its namesake peninsula, a 28 minute drive from Chamarel Seven Colored Earth Geopark—where tufted sand dunes sprawl in, yes, seven colors.